-The M.Tech Degree of Jawaharlal Nehru Technological University Hyderabad shall be conferred on candidates who are admitted to the program and fulfil all the requirements for the award of the Degree.
+The M. Tech.
+Degree of Jawaharlal Nehru Technological University Hyderabad shall be conferred on candidates who are admitted to the program and who fulfil all the requirements for the award of the Degree.

-1.0 ELIGIBILITY FOR ADMISSIONS:
+1.0 ELIGIBILITY FOR ADMISSIONS

-Admission to the above program shall be made subject to the eligibility, qualifications and specialization prescribed by the University from time to time.
+Admission to the above program shall be made subject to eligibility, qualification and specialization as prescribed by the University from time to time.

-Admissions shall be made on the basis of merit rank obtained by the qualifying candidate at an Entrance Test conducted by the University or on the basis of any other order of merit approved by the University, subject to reservations prescribed by the university from time to time.
+Admissions shall be made on the basis of merit/rank obtained by the candidates at the qualifying Entrance Test conducted by the University or on the basis of any other order of merit as approved by the University, subject to reservations as laid down by the Govt. from time to time.

 2.0 AWARD OF M. TECH.
-DEGREE:
+DEGREE

-- 2.1 A student shall be declared eligible for the award of the M.Tech degree, if he pursues a course of study and completes it successfully for not less than two academic years and not more then four academic years. - 2.2 A student, who fails to fulfill all the academic requirements for the award of the degree within four academic years from the year of his admission, shall forfeit his seat in M.Tech course. - 2.3 The minimum instruction for each semester 90 clear instruction days.
+- 2.1 A student shall be declared eligible for the award of the M. Tech.
+Degree, if he pursues a course of study in not less than two and not more than four academic years.
+However, he is permitted to write the examinations for two more years after four academic years of course work. - 2.2 A student, who fails to fulfill all the academic requirements for the award of the degree within four academic years from the year of his admission, shall forfeit his seat in M. Tech. course. - 2.3 The student shall register for all 88 credits and secure all the 88 credits. - 2.4 The minimum instruction days in each semester are 90.

-3.0 A. COURSE OF STUDY:
+3.0 A. COURSES OF STUDY

-The following specializations are offered at present for the M.Tech course of study.
+The following specializations are offered at present for the M. Tech. course of study.

 - 1. Advanced Manufacturing Systems

-- 2. Aerospace Engineering
+- 2. Aerospace Engineering/Aeronautical Engineering

 - 3. Automation

+- 4. Biomedical Signal Processing and Instrumentation

-- 4. Bio-Technology
+- 5. Bio-Technology

-- 5. CAD/CAM
+- 6. CAD/CAM

-- 6. Chemical Engineering
+- 7. Chemical Engineering

-- 7. Communication Systems
+- 8. Communication Systems

-- 8. Computer Networks
+- 9. Computer Networks

-- 9. Computer Networks and Information Security
+- 10. Computer Networks and Information Security

-- 10. Computer Science
+- 11. Computer Science

-- 11. Computer Science and Engineering
+- 12. Computer Science and Engineering

-- 12. Computers and Communication Engineering.
+- 13. Computers and Communication Engineering.

+- 14. Construction Management

-- 13. Control Engineering
+- 15. Control Engineering

-- 14. Control Systems
+- 16. Control Systems

+- 17. Cyber Forensic / Cyber Security & Information Technology

-- 15. Design for Manufacturing/ Design and Manufacturing
+- 18. Design for Manufacturing/ Design and Manufacturing

-- 16. Digital Electronics and Communication Engineering.
+- 19. Digital Electronics and Communication Engineering.

-- 17. Digital Electronics and Communication Systems
+- 20. Digital Electronics and Communication Systems

-- 18. Digital Systems and Computer Electronics
+- 21. Digital Systems and Computer Electronics

-- 19. Electrical Power Engineering
+- 22. Electrical Power Engineering

-- 20. Electrical Power Systems
+- 23. Electrical Power Systems

-- 21. Electronics and Communication Engineering

-- 22. Electronics & Instrumentation
+- 24. Electronics & Instrumentation

-- 23. Embedded Systems

-- 24. Embedded Systems and VLSI Design

-- 25. Geotechnical Engineering.

-- 26. Heating Ventilation & Air Conditioning.

-- 27. Highway Engineering

-- 28. Image Processing

-- 29. Industrial Engineering and Management

-- 30. Information Technology

-- 31. Machine Design